 The landscape is typical Karoo with an annual average rainfall of 260mm and an annual evaporation of 2300mm.
 There are no constant rivers running through the municipal area and all towns depend on ground water.
 Kareeberg municipality forms part of the interior pre-Karoo surface pattern consisting of hills and lowlands, and hills and moderate relief.

 Kareeberg municipality is committed to improving the quality of life of all residents by implementing credible administration; adequate infrastructure and improved economic and social initiatives.
-The municipality also subscribes to the Batho Pele principles and efficient management, and endorses a “people-driven” approach to ensure public participation in local affairs.
+The municipality also subscribes to the Batho Pele principles of efficient management, and endorses a “people-driven” approach to ensure public participation in local affairs.
 The municipality adheres to legislation, policies, procedures, conditions of service, and respects the views and inputs of all members of the council.
 The municipality is regarded as an important institution promoting racial, gender and all other forms of equality, to empower the local populace.

 The local population growth rate depends on local economic opportunities for its people.
 Such opportunities are sadly lacking.
 Large numbers of the population leave the area to seek opportunities in other towns and provinces.
-The effective service delivery and quality infrastructure can also affect population growth in the municipality.
+Effective service delivery and quality infrastructure can also affect population growth in the municipality.

 There is a high degree of poverty and a low degree of education.
 The declining economy is largely based on sheep farming.
 Most of the local people are economically inactive because of the high rate of unemployment.
 Kareeberg local municipality faces the problem of poor/indigent people, or those earning the maximum of R1880.00 or less per month.
 In addressing this problem, the municipality commits itself to making available free basic service to such people.